Coronavirus (COVID-19) updates for UC San Diego Health patients and visitors. Learn More

 Your baby’s NICU team will include team members from many disciplines based on the needs of your baby.
 This includes an attending neonatologist, a neonatal nurse practitioner, a registered nurse who specializes in newborn care, a nutritionist, a respiratory therapist and a therapist who specializes in occupational or physical therapy.

-Since our hospitals are teaching facilities, a fellow and a resident physician are also part of the team.
+Since our hospitals are teaching facilities, a fellow and a resident physician are also part of the team at Jacobs Medical Center.
 If your child has special medical needs, they will be attended to by a pediatric specialist.
 Your family will also meet regularly with a social worker and you will have access to a lactation consultant.
 Discharge planning staff will assist with discharge and scheduling post-discharge doctor visits.

 Neonatologists are pediatricians who have three years of additional training focused on the care of critically ill newborns.